Hecke algebras and edge contractions: Introduction

 \subsection{Relation to existing work}

-Elias and Heng recently established a Coxeter embedding for a Coxeter partition in \cite{EH24}.
+M\"{u}hlherr studied in~\cite{Mu93} what type of Coxeter groups can be embedded in a fixed Coxeter group.
+Some results in {\it loc. cit.} were rediscovered recently by Elias and Heng as a Coxeter embedding for a Coxeter partition in \cite{EH24}.
 While the embeddings presented in this paper share similarities with those, they are not a special case thereof.
 Investigating a unified theory encompassing both types of embeddings promises to be an intriguing direction for future research.

 The layout of the paper is as follows.
 In Section~\ref{Coxeter}, we recall the Coxeter system.
 We define the edge contraction operation on a Coxeter system.
 We establish the embedding of the Coxeter groups and its affine variant.
 In Section~\ref{Hecke}, we establish the embeddings of Hecke algebras under an edge contraction.
 We relate the embedding with a naive embedding when the edge contraction is operated along a linear tree.
 Section~\ref{HA} is devoted to an embedding of extended affine Hecke algebras of type A. Section~\ref{AffH} is devoted to the embeddings of affine Hecke algebra under the Bernstein-Lusztig presentation.
 Section~\ref{Schur} is a study of the compatibility of the embeddings of Hecke algebras with the embeddings of quantum $\mathfrak{sl}_n$.
+The effect of edge contraction on a labelled edge is studied in the Appendix.